google/go-cloud/internal/docs/design.md

 // ... return gcdkMetadata.
 ```

-The details of what bytes need to be escaped will vary from provider to
+The details of what runes need to be escaped will vary from provider to
 provider.
 The details of how to escape may also vary, although we expect to use
-a common approach for most drivers.
-In particular, we plan to escape each byte
+URL encoding where possible, and a common custom escaping where not.
+For the
-for which `shouldEscape` returns true with `__0xXX__`, where `XX` is the hex
+custom escaping, we plan to escape each rune for which `shouldEscape` returns
-representation of the byte value.
+true with `__0xXXX__`, where `XCX` is the hex representation of the rune value.

 ### Alternatives Considered